Opinion | Trump’s ugly new conspiracy theory only underscores his weakness

 Trump’s latest nonsense shows weakness

 Take a step back and all this shows how this conspiracy theory underscores his political weakness.
-Trump thinks his magical reality-bending powers are so potent that people will actually believe his claim that the deep state had been holding up this announcement, when the real culprit was a good faith scientific impulse to do more testing first.
+Trump thinks his magical reality-bending powers are so potent that people will actually believe his claim that the deep state had been holding up this announcement, when the real culprit was a good-faith scientific impulse to do more testing first.

 But the demented nature of this pressure just demonstrates for voters — again — his corrupt tendency to try to manipulate the government into producing conclusions that are designed to serve his ends, rather than being driven by any meaningful determination of what’s in the national interest.

-In turn, this perception of Trump — that he perpetually and pathologically subverts the national interest to his own — will surely color much of what he says or announces about coronavirus from now until the election.
+In turn, this perception of Trump — that he perpetually and pathologically subverts the national interest to his own — will surely color much of what he says or announces about the coronavirus from now until the election.

-Remember, we already know scientists inside and outside the government already have good grounds for believing that the White House is pressuring the FDA to produce kind of limited approval for a vaccine before the election.
+Remember, we already know scientists inside and outside the government have good grounds for believing that the White House is pressuring the FDA to produce kind of limited approval for a vaccine before the election.

 This sort of corrupt manipulation has been a defining feature of Trump’s whole tenure.
 He pushed his health officials to minimize the coronavirus threat early on to avoid spooking markets and harming his reelection.
 The White House built an overly optimistic statistical model of projected deaths to justify Trump’s early push to reopen.
 Administration guidelines for reopening schools downplayed risks and were edited by the White House.